felipecarvalho/react-native-boilerplate/README.md

 # rn-boilerplate
-A simple boilerplate with settings of ESLint, EditorConfig, Reactotron, React DevTools and Babel Module Resolve already configured.
+A simple boilerplate for React Native with settings of ESLint, EditorConfig, Reactotron, React DevTools and Babel Module Resolve already configured.